snsaiphoo/binf6110_assignment2/README.md

    -i salmon_index \
    -k 31`
 ```
 A k-mer size of 31 was used for index construction.
 This value was selected based on recommendations provided in the `Salmon` documentation [20], which suggests k = 31 as an appropriate default for accurate quasi-mapping performance.
-The index was saved to the salmon_index/ directory and used for all downstream quantification steps.
+The index was saved to the `salmon_index` directory and used for all downstream quantification steps.
 This folder is not shown in the repository.
+The full code can be seen in [`04_salmon.sh`](scripts/04_salmon.sh).

 #### Transcript Quantification
 Samples were automatically identified using SRR accession identifiers located within the raw_data/ directory (directory not shown in repository):